xchwarze/flipperzero-firmware-wPlugins/ReadMe.md

 - OFW: [Refactor detected protocols list #3809 (By Astrrra)](https://github.com/flipperdevices/flipperzero-firmware/pull/3809)
 - OFW: [CCID App: Refactor #3808 (By kidbomb)](https://github.com/flipperdevices/flipperzero-firmware/pull/3808)
 - Fixes for some DEFINE checks to be compatible to changes in [#3815](https://github.com/flipperdevices/flipperzero-firmware/pull/3734) (By Willy-JL)
+- More Fixes for some DEFINE checks to be compatible to changes in [#3815](https://github.com/flipperdevices/flipperzero-firmware/pull/3734) (By RogueMaster)

 <a name="release">